389ds/389ds.github.io/docs/389ds/design/use-correct-tombstone-rdns.md

 If a ldif file contains tombstones following the old naming scheme these tombstones will be imported correctly

+### Behaviour in replication topologies with older versions

+Tombstones are maintained locally, so each server can have its own method to handle and name tombstones.

+But in replication initialization the tombstones are included as well and the receiving server needs to be able to handle them.
+With online initialization from a server with this new naming scheme to an older one it will work as no schema checking is done.
+Also if the "schema learning" works correctly there will be no prolems.

+For offline initialization there is no schema update and import can fail because of "tombstoneID not allwed".
+The schema woul have to be managed by an administrativ task.

 Related Ticket/Bug
 ------------------